 Explore the Surrounding Area

 The Craggy Gardens are only an hour from Asheville, making for convenient day trips to the Craggies.
-Asheville is an exciting mountain city, home to artists, musicians and some of the best food and beer in the area.
+Asheville is an exciting mountain city, home to artists, musicians, and some of the best food and beer in the area.

-If you don’t get your fill of hiking, keep travelling another 13 miles to Mount Mitchell State Park.
+If you don’t get your fill of hiking, keep traveling another 13 miles to Mount Mitchell State Park.
 Hikers, take note: Mount Mitchell is the highest peak on the East Coast, so come prepared!
 You can read more about Mount Mitchell on our blog.

 The Craggy Gardens are located in the Pisgah National Forest, which in and of itself is a sight to see.
-This massive forest covers hundreds of thousands of acres, and includes a wealth of hiking trails, camping spots, wildlife and more!
+This massive forest covers hundreds of thousands of acres, and includes a wealth of hiking trails, camping spots, wildlife, and more!